thaibm/react-tutorial/README.md

 2. Should has great UI
 3. Integrate with BE (Can reuse [Placeholder](https://jsonplaceholder.typicode.com/) or create your own BE by using [mockend](https://mockend.com/))
+4. Recommend Library
-4. Use Redux basic (Without Redux toolkit to understand the main idea of Redux)
+- Redux basic (Without Redux toolkit to understand the main idea of Redux)
+- Axios (Create axios instance)

 ## [NCC React basic checklist](https://nccasia.github.io/ncc-react-basic/)